 Philippines 2019 – Dive day 2

-Once again the New Horizons Dive Society headed out on the boat in the Philippines.
-The boat headed across the water to Santa Pas.
-Santa Pas is a dive site where a reef slopes down to a sandy bottom and a short swim away is a pinnacle.
-The pinnacle is covered in huge corals which makes it very picturesque.
-This site boasts magnificent nudibranchs, spiny devilish, tassled scorpion fish and coral groupers.
+New Horizons Dive Society headed out on the boat from Sogod bay, Southern Leyte for dive day 2.
+The first dive site was Santa Pas, where the reef slopes down to a sandy bottom and after a short swim we came to a pinnacle.
+The pinnacle is covered in huge corals, making it very picturesque and full of life.
+This pinnacle boasts magnificent nudibranchs, spiny devilfish, tassled scorpion fish and coral groupers.
 We found the huge sea fans were beautifully bright and hiding a range of reef fish.

-The briefing for dive two was given by one of the guides, after we had enjoyed a cup of tea or coffee dive two was briefed.
-The briefing rated this next dive, Napantao as the best dive site in the region.
-We weren’t disappointed and were blessed with a warty frogfish, orangutan crab, juvenile spadefish and three turtles; two large green turtles and one hawksbill.
+The briefing for dive two was given by one of the guides, after we had enjoyed a cup of tea/coffee and a few biscuits.
+The dive guides rated this next dive, Napantao as the best dive site in Southern Leyte.
+We were blessed with a warty frogfish, an orangutan crab, a juvenile spadefish and three turtles; two large green turtles and one hawksbill.
 It was a gorgeous coral reef with elements of ‘fish soup’ as we approached the corners.

-The coral garden went on for as far as the eyes could see, at 15m visibility minimum.
-The group completed over an hour long dive here and a lot of us struggled to exit the water, it was just too beautiful.
+The coral garden went on for as far as the eyes could see with visibility at 15m minimum we were not disappointed.
+We completed over an hour long dive at Napantao and a lot of us struggled to exit the water, we found it too beautiful.

-After lunch, we dived in for our first muck dive, Marayang.
-We searched the sandy bottom for any small critters.
-An ornate ghost pipefish was found hiding in a featherstar.
-A sand eel popped his head out of the sand.
-Large hermit crabs roamed the sand whilst a mimic octopus and wunderpus were spotted.
+After lunch, we dived in for our first muck dive, Marayang, we searched the sandy bottom for any small critters.
+An ornate ghost pipefish was found hiding in a featherstar perfectly disguised, a sand eel had popped his head out of the sand.
+Large hermit crabs roamed the sand whilst we also spotted a mimic octopus and wunderpus.

-On the boat ride back we were all offered a night dive on the house reef but as we moored up we could see the current swirling past the mooring lines.
-No night dive tonight, instead a beer or gin to celebrate another day in paradise.
+We were offered a night dive on the house reef but as we moored up we could see the current swirling past the mooring lines.
+No night dive tonight.
+Instead we enjoyed a beer or a gin to help us celebrate another day in paradise.